fxn/tkn/README.md

 Terminal Keynote is a quick and dirty script I wrote for presenting my talks at [BaRuCo 2012](http://baruco.org) and [RailsClub 2012](http://railsclub.ru).

+Slides are written in Ruby.
+See the [examples folder](https://github.com/fxn/tkn/tree/master/examples).

 This is a total hack.
 It is procedural, uses a global variable, it has not been parametrized or generalized in any way.
 It was tailor-made for what I exactly wanted but some people in the audience asked for the script.
 Even if it is quick and dirty I am very happy to share it so I have commented the source code and there you go!

 ## Markup

-None, this is text going to a terminal.
+None, just text going to a terminal.

 If you want a list type "*"s.
-If you want bold face or colors use ANSI escape sequences.

-Slides are written in Ruby.
-See the [examples folder](https://github.com/fxn/tkn/tree/master/examples).
+If you want bold face or colors use [ANSI escape sequences](http://en.wikipedia.org/wiki/ANSI_escape_code).
+There are [a few gems](https://www.ruby-toolbox.com/categories/Terminal_Coloring) that may help, but take into account that creating them in Ruby is very easy using "\e" for ESC in a string with double-quotes semantics like the heredoc literals you'll see in the examples.
+For example

+    \e[1mConstant Autoloading in Ruby on Rails\e[0m

+makes the title in the cover above to appear in bold, and

+    \e[31;1m21.64\e[0m

+prints "21.64" in red and also using a bold face.

 ## Syntax Highlighting